-- Personal illness-5 days (3 days for students who enroll after first semester ends) throughout the year may be excused with a note from the parent/guardian on the day the student returns to school.
+- 1. Personal illness-5 days (3 days for students who enroll after first semester ends) throughout the year may be excused with a note from the parent/guardian on the day the student returns to school.
 Doctor's notes do not take away from the 5 days.
-However, once the student has used the total 5 days, a doctor's excuse is required for each day missed.
-STUDENTS CANNOT ATTEND SCHOOL EVENTS ON THE DAYS OF ABSENCE.
-Students may participate in extracurricular activities if they are present for the last 1⁄2 of a school day. - 2.
+However, once the student has used the total 5 days, a doctor's excuse is required for each day missed.-Students may participate in extra-curricular activities if they are present for the last 1⁄2 of a school day. - 2.
 Funeral of a family member. - 3.
 Family medical emergency. - 4.
 Medical appointment-We ask parents to make appointments early or late so that students miss no more than 1⁄2 day for appointments. - 5.
 Field trips or other school affiliated events.
 No absence will be reported on the student's record. - 6.
 Observance of a religious holiday. - 7.
+Attending a military honors funeral to sound TAPS. - 8.
 Juniors and Seniors will be allowed 2 college visit days.
 Juniors cannot carry the day's over to their Senior year.
 These must be prearranged and approved by the principal or designee.
 Students must have the form completed by the college admissions officer.
 No absence will be reported on the student's record.
-Parents are urged to arrange college visits during the summer prior to the child's senior year. - 8.
+Parents are urged to arrange college visits during the summer prior to the child's senior year. - 9.
 Students absent without a doctor's excuse or administrative approval may not attend after school activities.
-Failure to abide by this will result in an unexcused absence. - 9.
+Failure to abide by this will result in an unexcused absence. - 10.
 Others as deemed excused by the administration.